meeb/whoisit/README.md

 `whoisit` needs to know which RDAP service to query for a resource.
 This information is provided by the IANA as bootstrapping information.
-Bootstrapping data simply says things like 'this CIDR is allocated to ARIN, this CIDR is allocated to RIPE' and so on for all resources.
+Bootstrapping data simply says things like "this CIDR is allocated to ARIN, this CIDR is allocated to RIPE" and so on for all resources.
 The bootstrap data means you should be directly querying the correct RDAP server for your request at all times.
 You should cache the bootstrap information locally if you plan to make more than a single request otherwise you'll make additional requests